-The Senegal international scored his first hat-trick for the Swiss club in a 3–1 win at Kalsdorf the Austrian Cup third round.
+The Senegal international scored his first hat-trick for the Austrian club in a 3–1 win at Kalsdorf the Austrian Cup third round.

 He finished the 2012-13 season with 19 goals in 29 games in all competitions to make a brilliant start to his Red Bull Salzburg career.